YoshiyukiKato/Redison/README.md

 #About
-Channel driven Redis subscriber event mapper for node-redis.
+Redis subscriber event mapper for node-redis.

 #Dependencies